prismicio/prismic-gatsby/docs/previews.md

 The `withPreviewResolver` HOC allows you to easily create a preview resolver page.
-When an editor clicks the Preview button in Prismic, the browser is redirected to the preview resolver page desginated in your Prismic repository settings.
+When an editor clicks the Preview button in Prismic, the browser is redirected to the preview resolver page designated in your Prismic repository settings.
 This page then determines the previewed document's URL and redirects to that page while storing the preview data.